Jaseci-Labs/inr-codelabs/README.md

 ## Execute import_news_data walker, again

+We'll need to run import_news_data walker again, because the current graph doesn't have the summary attribute in post and as such, it will give an error.

 To run this walker, enter the following command in the jaseci terminal:

 `walker run import_news_data -ctx "{\"file_path\": \"news_posts.json\" }"`